Locktera/api-docs/examples/typescript/encode/README.md

 		body.append('files', new Blob([data], { type: file.type }), name);
 ```

-As mentioned in `construct_manifest()`, the content type of each file must be specified in either the manifest or the request body.
+As mentioned in `constructManifest()`, the content type of each file must be specified in either the manifest or the request body.
 We are also including them here to show how it is done.

 ```typescript
 	}